zac083/Game-Changer-Information/Rules & Information.md

 ## BOUNTY RULES AND INFORMATION:

 - In order to have a bounty, you must have the same IGN or same Nicked IGN.
 Being on a different IGN will not count, thus unvalidating your streak.
 - Sacrificing is NOT PERMITTED.
-If I do see a sacrifice being committed for the bounty to be claimed for each of their gains, you will both be banned for Sacrificing and no bounty will be claimed.
+If I do see a sacrifice being committed for the bounty to be claimed for each of their gains, you will both be banned for Sacrificing and the bounty will be voided.
-- Team Killing the player with a bounty will not earn you the bounty whatsoever, it will just be eliminated.
+- Team Killing the player with a bounty will not earn you the bounty whatsoever, it will just be voided.
 - NA and EU Bounties are serperate!
 If you win a game on NA then EU, that does not validate a 2 game win streak!

 ## Winning or Top Fragging the Game

-- Congrats on achieving one or both of these feats!
+- Congrats on achieving one or all of these feats!
 You now have the option to change some settings of my games!
 - You are allowed to pick one option based if you top fragged or won.
 You get a second pick if you did achieve both.
 - If there is a tie for the most kills, whoever achieve the most kills first will get the pick.
+- You have until Wednesday at 23 UTC to claim the pick, if you do not choose by then, your pick you won is voided.

 ### OPTIONS FOR CHANGING GAME:
   - Add 3 Scenarios